Flexible Work Options

 While the transition will pose some challenges, we can all help out by being understanding and supportive of one another.
 Here are a few key suggestions to help you be effective in working remotely.

 • Be sure you have the tools you need to work remotely.
-For example, if you have a laptop, be sure to take your power cable.
 The ITS Remote Resource Guide contains a list of recommended technology resources, including information on safe computing while working remotely.

-• Be sure you're connected - Internet connection will be key for maintaining your ability to do work outside of the office.
+• A good internet connection is essential for maintaining your ability to do work outside of the office.
 Check with your provider to ensure your connection speed is good.
 Inquire with your provider about discounts.

 • See more working remotely tips for success.